ilanschnell/bitarray/README.rst

 Key features
 ------------

- * On 32bit machines, a bitarray object can contain up to 2^34 elements, that is 16 Gbits (on 64bit machines up to 2^63 elements in theory -- on Python 2.4 only 2^31 elements, see `PEP 353 <http://www.python.org/dev/peps/pep-0353/>`_
+ * On 32bit systems, a bitarray object can contain up to 2^34 elements, that is 16 Gbits (on 64bit machines up to 2^63 elements in theory -- on Python 2.4 only 2^31 elements, see `PEP 353 <http://www.python.org/dev/peps/pep-0353/>`_